Dealing with an Uninsured Motorist in Wisconsin

 In general, an uninsured motorist claim progresses in the same way as a regular car accident claim, except that the claim is against your own insurance company.
 Your insurance company will act as if they are insuring the other driver.
 It is an adversarial relationship.
 There will be an investigation of the circumstances of the accident, witness statements will be taken, and your attorney will prepare and submit a demand to the insurance company once you have finished your medical treatment.

 Some car insurance policies place strict deadlines on their insureds when it comes to notification of potential uninsured motorist claims.
 Don’t delay.
 The deadline could be as brief as 30 days.
 If the other driver tells you that he/she does not have car insurance, or, if he/she refuses to give you any insurance information, and you can’t get the insurance information in any other manner, we can help you file an uninsured driver claim against your insurer.

 Your insurance company will have the right to pursue the uninsured driver who caused the accident and can recover every penny they pay you for your injuries and damages.
 Making an uninsured motorist claim should not cause your insurance premium to increase.

 Contact Us for Uninsured Motorist Assistance

-For assistance in dealing with an accident involving an uninsured motorist, call Jacobson, Schrinsky & Houck of Milwaukee today at (414) 223-4444.
-Our attorneys will come out to meet you, working with your schedule.
-We look forward to serving you.
+For assistance in dealing with an accident involving an uninsured motorist, call Jacobson, Schrinsky & Houck of Milwaukee today!
+There is no fee until we win.